ch4mpy/spring-addons/spring-webmvc-archetype/README.md

 It is intended to be extended with one maven module per Spring `@RestController`: an higher number of micro-service applications allows great control over overall scallability and availability.

-Please note a minimum of JDK 11 is required by spring-native.

 # Sample usage
 If not already set you must define following env variables: `SERVER_SSL_KEY_STORE`, `SERVER_SSL_KEY_STORE_PASSWORD` and `SERVER_SSL_KEY_PASSWORD`.
 Please refer to [this tutorial](https://github.com/ch4mpy/starter#generating-self-signed-certificate) if you do not already have self-signed SSL certificate.